 Although you could have a game to look for the flower, you could also sing the song “Kwiat Paproci” (1947)

-about the search for happiness which in the UK has an added verse about a mother’s love and on scout camp sung on the first couple of nights, would always make the youngsters homesick.
+It’s all about the search for happiness, a bit like the Blue Bird in the UK.
+It’s had a verse added about a mother’s love: “Najmilejsza w życiu jest mi Mama” “My Mother’s the dearest person in my life” and on scout camp, sung on the first couple of nights, would always make the youngsters homesick.

 Or if in Poland, just go to one of the many modern celebrations